 They also feature a unique alarm designed to wake you up silently by vibrating and cooling or warming the mattress a few minutes before the alarm goes off.

-Getting too warm can easily disrupt your sleep, and many reviewers confirm they sleep much better with the improved cooling technology.
+Getting too warm can easily disrupt your sleep, notes a 2018 research review, and many reviewers confirm they sleep much better with the improved cooling technology.
 A few people do mention that the grid mat used to control temperature has little give, which they say makes the mattress somewhat uncomfortable.

 Both the Pro and Pro Max make good options for side and combination sleepers, though the Pro may also work well for back sleepers and stomach sleepers with lower body weights.

 Strict stomach sleepers and those who need a firm mattress likely won’t find the Pro supportive enough.
 The additional foam layer in the Pro Max makes it a bit softer, so it may be a better option for dedicated side sleepers and people who need more pressure relief.

 |Eight Sleep Pod & Pod Pro Mattress||$–$$||foam||11–12||all sleeping positions|

 |Nectar Premier Mattress||$||foam||13||all sleeping positions|